Cassiopeia93/Ubisoft/README.md

 However, since RDDs contain Java objects, they suffer from both Garbage Collection and Java serialization issues, which are expensive operations when the data grows.
 Unluckily, Spark does not offer any built-in optimization to speed up this kind of processes.
 Because of this, DataFrames were introduced in the library.

+## Part 4 – Optimization
+### In the join function, what is the broadcasting operation used for?

+Broadcast join is an important part of Spark SQL's execution engine.
+When used, it performs a join on two relations by first broadcasting the smaller one to all Spark executors, then evaluating the join criteria with each executor's partitions of the other relation.

+### You will find a script below which creates some features.
+How would you optimize it?
+Please describe a few potential solutions.

+1. Make an inner join insted of full .join(F.broadcast(dim_user), on="customerid", how="inner")\